srcmaxim/srcmaxim/README.md

 Hi!
 I’m Maksym Koval.
 I work as a Java Developer in The Netherlands.

-I'm inspired by todays technologies and I want to share my thoughts with you.
-Any giwen weekend you might find me running and biking around city.

-All code examples and other projects you can find here in my [GitHub](https://github.com/srcmaxim/).
+All code examples and projects are here in my [GitHub](https://github.com/srcmaxim/).

 <p align="center">
   <a href="https://github.com/srcmaxim?tab=repositories">